Divya4879/My-KendoReact-App/README.md

 ## Technologies

 - **React:** Powers the interactive front-end and component-based architecture.
-- **SCSS/CSS:** Manages a cohesive and scalable style system.
+- **SCSS & CSS:** Manages a cohesive and scalable style system.
 - **Netlify:** Offers reliable hosting and streamlined continuous deployment.
-- **AI/LLM Integration:** Provides automated content generation for explanations, quizzes, and summaries (e.g., for the Topic Guide and Test & Thrive features).
+- **AI Integration:** Provides automated content generation for explanations, quizzes, and summaries (e.g., for the Topic Guide and Test & Thrive features).

 ---